 What you will need

 In the two recommended brewing methods we mention using an iced tea filter pitcher, french press, glass teapot with strainer, or tea bags.
 You can choose either one and the outcome will be pretty much the same, the most important things to keep in mind are the quantity of tea used and hot water temperature if using method 2.
-When making hot tea you typically use 1 tsp per 6-8 oz of water, here you will want to double it so 2 tsp per 6-8 oz of water.
-Since we are adding ice to each serving, the melting ice will dilute the tea, and therefore we will want it to be a bit stronger.
+When making hot tea you typically use 1 tsp per 6-8 oz of water, here you will want to apply the same rule of 1 tsp per 6-8 oz of water.
+You can add more or less tea depending on your taste preference.
 Temperature is also important when hot brewing white or green teas.
 See temperature tips in method 2 below.

 Method 1: Cold Brewing Your Iced Tea (Amount for a full pitcher)